• Country: Singapore

 • The amount after deducting costs, allowances, and taxes

-2.2.
-Singapore personal tax rate for tax resident
+3.2.
+Singapore's progressive tax rate for tax residents

 Taxable income Tax rate (%) Tax payable (SGD)